Stef0/neural-networks-VAE-project/README.md

 # Computational-Neuroscience-project
-Variational autoencoder for generating MNIST data and midi files
+An implementation of a variational autoencoder for generating MNIST data and midi files (of baroque music).
+More info in the PDF file that contains a paper about the project.